ict-solutions-dev/codeigniter-breadcrumbs/README.md

 `$isTranslatable`

-- Description: Specifies whether the breadcrumbs will be translatable or not.
+Specifies whether the breadcrumbs will be translatable or not.
 If set to `true` then inside the Language folder, create a new file named `Breadcrumb.php`.
 This will be the language file for your breadcrumbs.

-- Type: bool
+- Type: `bool`
+- Allowed Values: `false`, `true`
-- Default: false
+- Default: `true`

 `$style`

-- Description: Sets the desired style for the breadcrumb navigation.
+Sets the desired style for the breadcrumb navigation.

-- Type: string
+- Type: `string`
-- Allowed Values: 'tabler', 'bootstrap5'
+- Allowed Values: `tabler`, `bootstrap5`
-- Default: 'tabler'
+- Default: `tabler`

 ## Helpers